Detecting Gravitational Wave Memory in the Next Galactic Core-Collapse Supernova

 where $S$ is the strain from the detector, including the injected signal, and $S_{\rm LPF}$ is the output of the LPF.

 In Fig.~\ref{fig:psd} we show the amplitude spectral density (ASD) of the noise and the signals.
 The top (bottom) panel shows the data before (after) applying the LPF.
 The data in the bottom panel are defined in Eq.~\ref{eq:filterd_strain}, and, for the purpose of the plots only, we assume a source distance of 1\,kpc.
 The filtered data do not represent the actual detector strain, but by predicting, and then removing the predicted portion of the noise, we are able to better locate the memory component.
-The LPF below 200 Hz improves detectability metrics (like the SNR or cross-correlations with templates) for the memory by several orders of magnitude.
+The LPF below 200 Hz improves detectability metrics (like the SNR or cross-correlations with our templates) for the memory by several orders of magnitude.
 It does affect the signal as well, but to a far lesser degree.
 Therefore, $\hat{S}$ is a better starting point for our matched filtering than the actual strain data.
+The change in amplitude after the application of the LPF is a concern only if one is trying to determine the amplitude of the signal.
+The LPF is designed to suppress the noise.
+Its impact on the signal can increase, decrease, or leave constant the signal amplitude, as seen in Fig.~\ref{fig:psd}.
+The L2-Norm of the noise with the contribution predicted from the LPF shows convergence at training times larger than 1000 seconds.

 We then calculate the discrete correlation---i.e., the {\em match}---between $\hat{S}$ and $h^{\rm fit}$, which is defined as follows:

 Here we sum over all $t_m$ in our data, and $t_n$ refers to the $n$-th sample time.
 We simulate a two-detector network by evaluating